-Taste of the Wild Prey is a grain-free dry dog food using a moderate amount of named meats as its dominant source of animal protein, thus earning the brand 4 stars.
+Taste of the Wild Prey is a grain-free, limited ingredient dry dog food using a moderate amount of named meats as its dominant source of animal protein, thus earning the brand 4 stars.

 Taste of the Wild Dog Food

-The following list (if present) includes all dog food recalls since 2009 directly related to Taste of the Wild.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to Taste of the Wild.

 - Diamond Dog Food Recall Summary (5/6/2012)

-The following Taste of the Wild reviews are also posted on this website:
+The following Taste of the Wild dog food reviews are also posted on this website:

 - Taste of the Wild Ancient Grains Dog Food Review (Dry)

 - Taste of the Wild Dog Food Review